 You could solve for this formula by hand, by finding scalars , , , and such that

-Let’s test it out on some examples.
+Let’s test out the formula on some examples.
 If

 then